TheRandomLabs/Scoop-Bucket/README.md

 	$ spicetify apply

-To install spicetify-cli and apply a theme silently, the theme can be configured before installing spicetify-themes, and Spotify will automatically be killed after spicetify-themes is installed and the theme is applied:
+To install spicetify-cli and apply a theme silently, the theme can be configured before installing spicetify-themes.
+When spicetify-theme is installed, the current configuration is applied, and if Spotify is not opened before it is installed, then Spotify is automatically killed after the configuration is applied:

 	$ scoop install spicetify-cli
 	$ spicetify config current_theme Nord